Tianshi-Xu/Tianshi-Xu.github.io/content/post/sec-2025-accepted/index.md

 ---
-title: One Paper Accepted by USENIX Security 2025 (First Author, CCF A)!
+title: One Paper Accepted by USENIX Security 2025 (CCF A)!
 date: '2025-06-06'
 summary: Paper "Breaking the Layer Barrier:Remodeling Private Transformer Inference with Hybrid CKKS and MPC" is accepted by USENIX Security 2025 (acceptance rate:17%)!
 ---